Special tax districts to be created for Brookhaven annexations

 “There have been rumblings over the years … about what would a map look like if DeKalb is fully municipalized,” Gebbia said.
 “We need a policy now on how to handle taxes, so it doesn’t encumber our current property owners.”

-Property owners annexed into the city of Brookhaven will be put into a “special tax district” and pay DeKalb County’s higher tax rates for one year to cover costs for infrastructure improvements in their neighborhoods.
+Property owners annexed into the city of Brookhaven will be put into a “special tax district” and pay DeKalb County’s higher tax rates to cover costs for infrastructure improvements in their neighborhoods.
 City leaders say the new policy ensures tax dollars from existing property owners aren’t used to fix what the county failed to do.
+There is no cap to the amount of time a special tax district is in place.

 City staff members are now working to determine a funding formula to implement the policy when considering an area for annexation after the City Council approved the policy to create the special tax districts in September.

-The idea is that after an area is annexed into the city, the property owners continue to pay their same unincorporated DeKalb tax rates for one year.
+The idea is that after an area is annexed into the city, the property owners continue to pay their same unincorporated DeKalb tax rates until the infrastructure repairs are completed to bring them up to city standards.
 The unincorporated DeKalb County total annual millage rate is 43.890, while Brookhaven’s total annual millage rate is 40.114, according to an analysis by the city.

 For example, the newly annexed areas would continue to pay 4.775 mills for DeKalb Police services even though they would no longer get that service.
 Those tax dollars would then be used specifically to pay for any needed maintenance and repairs.

-Those city standards will be based on assessments city staff would have just one year to complete after an annexation is made.
+The city standards will be based on assessments city staff would have just one year to complete after an annexation is made.

 The city does not seek to annex areas but considers requests that have signatures from at least 60% of homeowners and 70% of registered voters.
 No requests for annexation are currently being considered by the city.

-Note: This story has been updated with a correction.
-It previously said special tax districts for new annexations would be in place for up to one year.
-There is no cap on the time they are to be in place.
-The time would be determined by how much infrastructure repairs would need to be made, according to the city.